 REINSTATEMENT OF DISQUALIFIED STUDENTS

 Students who have been academically disqualified may petition for reinstatement.
-The Petition for Reinstatement is obtained from the Office of Graduate Studies.
+The Petition for Reinstatement is obtained from the Forms & Manuals section of the Office of Graduate Studies website.
 If reinstated, students will be placed on an academic contract that may stipulate maximum units, specific courses and achievement levels.
 Failure to meet the conditions of the reinstatement contract and/or failure to achieve a subsequent semester GPA of 3.000 or higher will result in academic disqualification.

 Students who are administratively disqualified or not recommended by their academic department for continuation in the graduate degree, credential, or certificate program must formally apply to the University as well as a graduate degree, credential, or certificate program and submit a petition for reinstatement.
 Reinstated unclassified students will not be allowed to enroll in graduate level courses during the period of the reinstatement contract without the permission of the department chair or designee for that major.

 Deadlines to petition for immediate reinstatement are as follows:

 NOTE: Please check the Office of Graduate Studies website for specific dates.

 Students whose petitions are approved are subject to review each semester until the Sacramento State GPA and overall cumulative GPA reach the minimum standard of 3.00.
 Students may not earn the degree, credential, or certificate unless they are in good academic standing and their Sacramento State GPA and overall cumulative GPA reach the minimum standard of 3.00.